TiraLabra/Joulu_2014-15/README.md

 ![alt text](https://dl.dropboxusercontent.com/u/56014373/persistent%20vector.jpeg "Structure of a persistent vector")

+### Finding elements

+To find elements in the vector, we use bit partitioning.
+Another, more formal name for this data structure is a *persistent bit-partitioned vector trie*.
+In the example above the vector is 4 levels deep and has a branching factor of true.
+Thus we need a total of 4 bits to represent an index in this vector, one for each level.
+For example, let's say we want to find the 4th index of this vector.
+First we take the binary number of 4 which is 10, the we add padding to make it 4 bits long (0010).
+Starting from the left we take a left turn every time we see 0 and a right when we see 1.
+If you look at the diagram above you'll notice that this takes us to index 4 of the vector where we find the value 4.

 ### Adding elements

 Now, how do we add an element to this vector?
 If we were not concerned with mutability,